Kezanwar/arbitrax/README.md

 ## 🧠 About ArbitraX

-**ArbitraX** is a high-performance algorithmic trading platform designed to execute real-time currency arbitrage strategies and a production-grade system designed with scalability and extensibility in mind.
+**ArbitraX** is a high-performance algorithmic trading platform designed to execute real-time currency arbitrage and strategy-driven trades across FX and crypto markets.
+It combines the speed of **Golang** with the intelligence of **Python-based AI agents**, and gives users the ability to deploy their own smart trading bots — all running on our underlying infrastructure.

 ## 🚀 Features

 - ⚡ **Real-time arbitrage execution** across multiple FX/Crypto platforms
 - 🧮 **Concurrent trade processing** using Go routines and WaitGroups
+- 🧠 **User-deployable AI agents** powered by real ML strategies
 - 🗺️ **Multi-exchange support** with modular integration
 - 🔧 **Tested and extensible architecture**
 - 📊 **API-first** approach for managing trades, strategies, and logs
-- 💬 **Web dashboard** for monitoring activity (in progress)
+- 💬 **Web dashboard** for configuring agents and monitoring performance (in progress)

 ## 🛠️ Tech Stack